ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

 ![HelloWorld](images/solution1/HelloWorld.png)

 Great start!
-You have your very own node.js starter application running on Bluemix.
+You have your very own node.js starter application running on IBM Cloud.

 Let's push the source code of your application to a repository and deploy your changes automatically.